 Unlike single- and two-stage models, variable capacity furnaces don’t have a set number of stages to go through to create heat.
 A variable capacity furnace can actually work at different capacities to answer your heating needs.

 Whether you want to factor in a zoning system with your replacement furnace is another thing to think about.
 You could save costs by more efficiently using your furnace to heat the areas you normally use, rather than trying to keep every room at the same temperature.
 If you want more to know more about zoning options for your home, Appalachian Heating can help.

 Another key part of picking the best furnace for your home is confirming it’s the right size for your home.
 If your furnace is too large for your home’s heating needs, it will waste a lot of energy continuously cycling on and off.
-If your furnace is too small, it won’t be able to provide adequate heat on the coldest Mount Hope days.
+If your furnace is too small, it won’t be able to provide adequate heat on the coldest Beckley and Mount Hope days.

 Last, but certainly not least, you need to review your furnace’s energy efficiency rating.
 A furnace’s efficiency is determined by annual fuel utilization efficiency (AFUE).
 This rating represents the ratio of annual heat output of the furnace compared to the total annual fossil fuel energy it consumes.
 For example, an 80 percent AFUE rating means that 80 percent of energy in the fuel heats the home and the other 20 percent gets out through places like the furnace venting.
 A high-efficiency furnace will have an AFUE rating of 90 to 98.7 percent.